 There are two management routes for Radiation Assurance:

-Applicants submitting studies through the HRA-managed route have the option to request up to three trusts or health boards for the HRA to approach to undertake the review.
-Alternatively, we will select appropriate HRA-registered reviewers.
-In either instance, the entire process will be managed by the HRA and should take no more than 40 calendar days (excluding queries).
+Applicants submitting studies through the HRA-managed route have the choice to request up to three trusts, health boards or individual reviewers for the HRA to approach to undertake the review.
+Alternatively, we will select appropriate HRA-registered reviewers with the appropriate expertise in the clinical specialisms and imaging modalities required by the study.

 - non-commercial studies where the sponsor (or co-sponsor) is the same as the reviewing trust or health board